-The following discussion addresses certain German tax consequences of acquiring, owning or disposing of the ADSs.
-With the exception of "-Taxation of Holders Tax Resident in Germany" below, which provides an overview of dividend taxation and of capital gains taxation with respect to holders that are residents of Germany, this discussion applies only to U.S. treaty beneficiaries (defined below) that acquire ADSs in the offering.
+The following discussion addresses certain German tax consequences of the receipt, ownership and disposition of the subscription rights to new ordinary shares or new ADSs (Bezugsrechte), new ordinary shares and new ADSs.
+With the exception of "-Taxation of Holders Tax Resident in Germany" below, which provides an overview of dividend taxation and of capital gains taxation with respect to holders that are residents of Germany, this discussion applies only to U.S. treaty beneficiaries (defined below) that acquire new ordinary shares or new ADSs in the offering.
+The discussion does not purport to be a comprehensive description of all the tax considerations that may be relevant to a German tax resident or a U.S. treaty beneficiary (defined below) acquiring subscription rights to new ordinary shares or new ADSs, new ordinary shares or new ADSs.
+In particular, this discussion does not address tax considerations applicable to certain types of U.S. treaty beneficiaries (defined below) that may be subject to special treatment under the German tax laws, such as companies of the finance or insurance sector.

-This discussion is based on domestic German tax laws, including, but not limited to, circulars issued by German tax authorities, which, e.g., are not binding on the German courts, and the Treaty (defined below).
+This discussion is based on domestic German tax laws, including, but not limited to, circulars issued by German tax authorities, which are not, e.g., binding on the German courts, and the Treaty (defined below).
 It is based upon tax laws in effect at the time of filing of this prospectus.
 These laws are subject to change, possibly with retroactive effect.
-For example, certain member states of the European Union are considering introducing a financial transaction tax (Finanztransaktionssteuer) which, if and when introduced, may also be applicable on sales and/or transfer of ADSs.
-In addition, in Germany, for example, there are currently ongoing discussions on an increase of the top tax rate, which may also have an effect on the German tax consequences of acquiring, owning and disposing of the ADSs.
+For example, certain member states of the European Union are considering introducing a financial transaction tax (Finanztransaktionssteuer) which, if and when introduced, may also be applicable on sales and/or transfer of subscription rights to new ordinary shares or new ADSs, new ordinary shares or new ADSs.
+In addition, in Germany, for example, there are currently ongoing discussions on an increase of the top tax rate, which may also have an effect on the German tax consequences of acquiring, owning and disposing of subscription rights to new ordinary shares or new ADSs, new ordinary shares or new ADSs.
 There is no assurance that German tax authorities will not challenge one or more of the tax consequences described in this section.

 In addition, this discussion is based upon the assumption that each obligation in the deposit agreement and any related agreement will be performed in accordance with its terms.
-It does not purport to be a comprehensive or exhaustive description of all German tax considerations that may be of relevance in the context of acquiring, owning and disposing of ADSs.

 The tax information presented in this prospectus is not a substitute for tax advice.
-Prospective holders of ADSs should consult their own tax advisors regarding the German tax consequences of the purchase, ownership, disposition, donation or inheritance of ADSs in light of their particular circumstances, including the effect of any state, local, or other foreign or domestic laws or changes in tax law or interpretation.
-The same applies with respect to the rules governing the refund of any German dividend withholding tax (Kapitalertragsteuer) withheld.
+Prospective holders of ordinary shares or ADSs should consult their own tax advisors regarding the German tax consequences of the receipt, ownership, disposition, donation or inheritance of the subscription rights to new ordinary shares or new ADSs or the purchase, ownership, disposition, donation or inheritance of new ordinary shares and new ADSs in light of their particular circumstances, including the effect of any state, local, or other foreign or domestic laws or changes in tax law or interpretation.
+The same applies with respect to the rules governing the refund of any German withholding tax (Kapitalertragsteuer) withheld.
 Only an individual tax consultation can appropriately account for the particular tax situation of each investor.